 Hyatt can die and revive repeatedly, though Excel and Elgala sometimes work very hard to revive her.

 Iwata, due to being a cyborg and because of experimental technology, though Dr. Shiouji does not appreciate all the time he wastes fixing Iwata's male body... down to every last detail.
-Although it is revealed in the last volume, by Watanabe, that Shiouji is not obligated in any way to reconstruct the cybrog with "hairy man parts," but does it because he's that much of a perfectionist.
+Although it is revealed in the last volume, by Watanabe, that Shiouji is not obligated in any way to reconstruct the cyborg with "hairy man parts", but does it because he's that much of a perfectionist.

 Deconstruction: A recurring tagline for the English translation is "What happens if you try to act like an anime character in real life?"
 Somewhat subverted, though, in that there seems to be a bit too many wacky, over-the-top characters for Real Life.

-Ropponmatsu I also becomes a deconstruction of the Do-Anything Robot, being packed so full of gadgets that she weighs a ton and there isn't much room left over for a personality.
+Ropponmatsu I also becomes a deconstruction of the Do-Anything Robot, being packed so full of gadgets that she weighs a ton (literally) and there isn't much room left over for a personality.